Kenya Welcome Pack

 Our community, events and code of conduct

-We announce the weekly events schedule on slack every Monday morning which includes 1-2 events a day, offering something for everyone.
+We announce the weekly events schedule on slack every Monday morning which includes multiple events each week, covering all time zones, offering something for everyone.

 The events consist of 4 categories:

-Adventure; weekly group excursions ranging from boat trips, to elephant walks to historical tours.
+Adventure; weekly group excursions ranging from boat trips, to elephant walks to historical tours and don't forget, the safari at the end of the trip.

-Community; we host various community events to bring everyone together including a weekly family dinner, soccer and group games nights
+Community; we host various community events to bring everyone together including a weekly family dinner, group game nights,

-Professional growth; One Noma community member a week hosts a workshop that are either their professional background or something they find interesting or useful for other guests.
+Professional growth; we love it when our Noma community memners host workshops that are either their professional background or something they find interesting or useful for other guests.
 We have had workshop topics ranging from ethical fashion, to personal finances, learning to code with python, to DJ, take amazing photos and many more.

 Code of Conduct